cuongvomanh/idealsofsoftwareprograming/blogs/common-programing-question.md

 #  Common programing questions

 We list some common programing questions bellow.
-We are going to answer and explain those answers in later blog.
+We are going to answer and explain those questions in later blog.
+If you have any questions please post that [here](https://www.facebook.com/idealsofsoftwareprograming).

 - Why java stream, optional is better than loop, if else?
 - Why should not catch Exception?